cartesi/rollups-node/README.md

 ### Host Mode

-The host mode allows the developer to run the application back-end in the host machine instead of the Cartesi machine.
+The host mode allows the developer to run the application back-end in the host machine instead of the Cartesi Machine.
-[NoNodo][nonodo] replaces this feature, which will be deprecated from the Rollups Node in version 2.0.
+[NoNodo][nonodo] replaces this feature, which will be deprecated in version 2.0 of the Rollups Node.

 [nonodo]: https://github.com/gligneul/nonodo#nonodo

 ## Running

 We recommend application developers use [Sunodo][sunodo-docs] to run the Node.
-Advanced developers who want to change the Node may check the [development](#development) section.
+Advanced developers who want to modify the Node may check the [development](#development) section.

 [sunodo-docs]: https://docs.sunodo.io/